Run Line Betting: Point Spreads for Baseball

 There Are Always More Options on the Run Line

-Many sportsbooks offer “alternative” run lines, as shown in the chart below.
-In this instance, the alternative run line is allowing you to take the underdog to win the game by two or more runs.
+Many sportsbooks offer “alternative” run lines like the example shown below.
+In this instance, the alternative run line allows you to take the underdog to win the game by two or more runs.
+While this is clearly a highly unlikely outcome on the face of it, the potential payout is massive.

 In the case of rotation number 3910, the San Francisco Giants, they are prohibitive underdogs (+140) on the money line against the Dodgers.
 So the chances of them winning by two runs or more are not great.
 But, if they do, they will net their backers a pretty penny, since the payout on San Francisco -1.5 is +300.